casper-network/docs-archive/implementation/serialization-standard.rst

         proofs: Vec<Signature>,
     }

-* Hash: A hash over the body of the Block.
+* hash: A hash over the body of the Block.
-* Header: The header of the block which contains information about the contents of the block with additional metadata.
+* header: The header of the block which contains information about the contents of the block with additional metadata.
-* Body: Currently empty
+* body: Currently empty
-* Proofs: An array/vector of signatures over the Block.
+* proofs: An array/vector of signatures over the Block.

-Block-Hash
+Block hash
 ~~~~~~~~~~~
 The blockhash is a Digest over the contents of the Block Header.
 The BlockHash serialises as the byte representation of the hash itself.

-Block-Header
+Block header
 ~~~~~~~~~~~~
 The header portion of a Block, programmtically, it is defined as follows: